rtCamp/Frappe-Manager/docs/commands/ssl.md

 ### `fm ssl remove`

-Remove SSL certificate for a domain.
+Remove an SSL certificate for a domain.

-Supports both bench mode (default) and standalone mode for external domains.
+Works in bench mode (removes from a bench) or standalone mode for external Docker projects.

 **Usage**: